codeurjc-students/2019-LicenseManager/docs/LicencheckGuide.md

 # What's Licencheck?
-Licencheck is a Java Library that allows 3rd programs to check the validity of a Product License Serial acquired in a Licensoft-web with a simple method.
+Licencheck is a Java Library that allows 3rd programs to check the validity of a Product License acquired in a Licensoft-web with a simple method.

+These Licenses can be delivered to the customers to *unlock* the software in two forms:
+- **Online mode: Serial-->** A unique alphanumeric code.
+- **Offline mode: License File-->** A txt file with the License attributes signed by the web application with a RSA  cryptographic algorithm so it can't work if it's modified by an external. **MB** Licenses **not** allowed to use this type.

-## How to use Licencheck
+## How to use Licencheck  <a name="how-to-use"></a>
-1. Import Licencheck Maven dependency on your **pom.xml**.
+**1**.
+Import Licencheck Maven dependency on your **pom.xml**.
 ```
 <dependency>
 <groupId>com.github.kikeajani</groupId>